The ones with Mimar Sinan's signature are the most important. For instance:

 It is situated on the European side of Istanbul, in the extreme west, and is close to Beylikdüzü and Esenyurt.
 Büyükçekmece, with a 25-kilometer shoreline, faces the Marmara Sea from the south.
 Arnavutköy is to the north.

-With views of the Marmara Sea, Büyükçekmece is one of Istanbul's most attractive shoreline districts.
+If you are looking for apartments for sale in Istanbul With views of the Marmara Sea that are compliant with the requirements of Turkish citizenship by investment, Büyükçekmece is one of Istanbul's most attractive shoreline districts.
 It is located near Beylikdüzü, Esenyurt, and Silivri on Istanbul's European side, in the far west.
 Because of its coastal location and tranquil ambiance evocative of the European countryside, it is one of Istanbul's oldest communities that has gradually begun to expand.
-Due to its urban growth, high level of sophistication, modernity, and organization, as well as the beauty of its nature and location, it has recently become known as one of the most pertinent areas for real estate investment in Istanbul.
+Due to its urban growth, high level of sophistication, modernity, and organization, as well as the beauty of its nature and location, it has recently become known as one of the most pertinent areas to invest in turkey .

 With its historical monuments that bear witness to its history, especially the works of the famous architect Sinan, who left a deep imprint on it, its 25 km long coastline on the Marmara Sea, and its rapid development acceleration in Istanbul, Büyükçekmece has become a destination and outlet for Istanbul residents and those coming to enjoy and spend the most beautiful times in this region.
-Among its main attractions and walking spots, we mention:
+Among its main attractions and walking spots made it the best for those looking for apartments for sale in Turkey , we mention:

 It is one of the great architect Sinan's masterpieces, and it is a historical landmark in the Büyükçekmece area.
 In 1567, Sultan Sokollu Mehmet Pasha ordered the construction of the mosque, which reflects Ottoman architecture.
 This mosque is located in the Dizdariye neighborhood, which also hosts other historical landmarks such as Mimar Sinan Bridge and the Bridge of Sultan Suleiman the Magnificent.
 However, the renowned manolito stone-carved minaret is the most recognizable feature of this timber-built mosque.